 In this paper firms are considered innovative if in the SMF survey they declare some positive R&D expenditures.
-If a firm is present in more than one wave of the SMF is allowed to entry and exit the innovative status along the period 1998-2006 according to the amount of R&D expenditures in each wave of SMF.3
+If a firm is present in more than one wave of the SMF is allowed to entry and exit the innovative status along the period 1998-2006 according to the amount of R&D expenditures in

-2Until the 2001-2003 wave, the SMF Survey was conducted by the Centre of Study on Small and Medium Firms (Ossevartorio sulle Piccole e Medie Imprese), an institution associated with Capitalia, an Italian bank.
+&lt;sup>3Until the 2001-2003 wave, the SMF Survey was conducted by the Centre of Study on Small and Medium Firms (Osservatorio sulle Piccole e Medie Imprese), an institution associated with Capitalia, an Italian bank.
 The following survey 2004-2006 was carried out by Unicredit another Italian bank who incorporated Capitalia.
-More detailed information can be found on the website www.unicredit.it
+More detailed information can be found on the website www.unicredit.it.